 How can I tell If I am eligible for dual citizenship?

-It is best to ask a consulate, lawyer or diplomatic advisor who can look into your unique circumstances.
+It is best to ask a consulate, lawyer or diplomatic adviser who can look into your unique circumstances.
 While our best efforts have gone into producing the information below, it is provided with no guarantees as to its accuracy, as the citizenship laws of different countries do change often.
 If you do spot an error or a broken link, please inform us using this form.

-Countries that recognize dual citizenship
+Countries that allow dual citizenship

 *You can also use Passports.IO for a list of all countries that allow dual citizenship.